pantheon-systems/pantheon-content-publisher-drupal/README.md

 ## Requirements
 - A Google Workspace Account.
 - A Drupal 10+ site on Pantheon.
-- PHP 8.2+
-- Pantheon Search enabled at the site level, and the version configured in the pantheon.yml file.
 - PCC CLI: Pantheon Content Publisher’s command line tool installation.

 ## Installation